 A large-scale labor influx is not expected due to the availability of local unskilled labor supply in the subproject area and the scale of works anticipated under the subproject.
 Except for a limited number of managers, supervisors and skilled workers, the majority of workers may be sourced locally or from nearby areas within the district.
 The priority for local labor (dependent on skill, and experience capacity) is expected to minimize the risk of labor influx.
-As part of the mitigation process, the contractors shall locate/ construct camps for their staff at least 500 meters away from communities to avoid social conflict as well as to avoid the possible adverse impacts of the construction camps on the surrounding communities.
-Fencing will be provided around the campsite and the Contractor will provide security.
-The camp layout plan and workers' code of conduct will be prepared by the contractor and will be submitted for review and approval by the Engineer.
+As part of the mitigation process, the camps will be located at least 500 meters away from local communities to avoid social conflict as well as to avoid any possible adverse impacts.
+Fencing will be provided around the campsite and the Contractor will be providing security.
+The camp layout plan and workers' code of conduct will be prepared and implemented